 You will get 10 secrets every parent should know about calming an anxious child delivered straight to your inbox.
-Simply click the button to enroll and watch your inbox on February 1st for the help you have been waiting for.
+Simply click the button to enroll and watch your inbox for the help you have been waiting for.

 Nicole Schwarz is a mom to 3 little girls, a Licensed Therapist and Parent Coach.
 Check out her blog, Imperfect Families for more positive parenting tips and learn more about how Parent Coaching can help you find solutions to your parenting challenges.